BeierZhu/GLA/README.md

 I will update the Few-shot and Longtail code in the future.
 Thank you for your patience
 - 18 Nov 2023.
 Thanks for your patience again.
 I just upload the few-shot training and evalution code in [GLA.FS.public.zip](GLA.FS.public.zip).
 The code also includes the log(q) estimating process.
 I will update the Long-tail code and log(q) estimtation code of many-shot before the commencement of NeurIPS 2023.
+- 21 Apr 2024.
+I forgot to upload ``Dassl'' package, please install the ``Dassl.ProGrad.pytorch'' first then run the ``GLA.FS.public''.
+`